IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 A professional mountain guide for the past eight years, Chris has had the opportunity to travel and climb all over the world.
 Major guided expeditions include Mt Everest (North Ridge), Ama Dablam, McKinley, Aconcagua, Mount Blanc and numerous others worldwide.
 To balance out his high altitude mountaineering, Chris leads technical rock and ice climbing trips to Europe, North and South America, and Nepal.
 Working on five different continents has given Chris the chance to share his climbing knowledge and love of foreign cultures with his clients and friends.
 When not working on the great mountains of the world, you can find Chris riding his Harley Davidson, skiing, running, playing soccer, or doing his best to hit a golf ball straight down a fairway.

 Max grew up on Long Island and fell in love with the outdoors while skiing in Europe as a child.
-Once he turned 18 Max moved to Colorado to ski, climb and eventually go to the University of Colorado at Boulder, where he was awarded a Master's of Science in Physics before deciding to pursue a guiding career.
-As a guide for IMG, Max has summited Mt.
-Rainier over 40 times on three different routes including the Disappointment Cleaver, Emmons, and the Kautz.
-In Alaska, he successfully guided clients up Denali via the West Buttress.
-In the Himalaya, Max has guided on Everest, Cho Oyu and Ama Dablam with summits on Everest and Ama Dablam.
-In the winter, Max works for Crystal Mountain Pro Ski Patrol where he enjoys setting off avalanches, teaching Avalanche Level I and II courses, and skiing the POW.
-He has had training in Wilderness First Responder and Outdoor Emergency Care.
+At the age of 18, he moved to Colorado to ski, climb and eventually go to the University of Colorado at Boulder.
+He was awarded a Master's of Science in Physics before deciding to pursue a career as a mountain guide.
+As a guide for International Mountain Guides, Max has summited Mt.
+Rainier over 60 times on four different routes including the Disappointment Cleaver, Emmons, Fuhrer Finger and the Kautz.
+In the North Cascades, he has guided on Baker and Shuksan, enjoying the solitude and complexity of alpine climbing.
+He has successfully guided Denali via the West Buttress and Kilimangaro via the Machame route.
+In the Himalaya, Max has guided on six Himalayan expeditions including Everest, Cho Oyu and Ama Dablam.
+With three summits of Everest and one on Ama Dablam, Max has extensive experience at high altitude climbing.
+His experience includes fixing ropes (including the world's highest rappel around the Hillary Step), route maintenance and guiding over 70 climbers up Himalayan peaks.
+Max worked four seasons for Crystal Mountain Pro Ski Patrol performing avalanche mitagation, teaching Avalanche Level I and II courses, and responding to medical emergencies.
+His first aid training includes certifications in Wilderness First Responder and Outdoor Emergency Care.
 On his off time, Max is an avid rock climber, alpine climber and backcountry skier.

 IMG is fortunate to have The Best partners internationally.
 Romulo has guided our Ecuador climbs for 20 years.
 He resides just outside of Quito with his wife, Patricia and son, Camilo.
 We don't even want to count how many times he's been to the summit of each Ecuadorean summit!
 He's also climbed with IMG on Cerro Aconcagua, Denali and Vinson Massif.
 No one knows Ecuador like Romulo.
 Strong, knowledgeable, friendly and competent are great adjectives to describe our good friend and guide.
 Romulo gives our Ecuador trips a leg up on the competition.